qualab/dot/README.md

 This library will grow up step by step and goes richer by classes, documentation and tests.
 Feel free for any requests, usage or forks and good luck to us.

+Each file with source code contains ending line with Unicode signature to ensure your code editor support Unicode and all you see is correct.
+The ening line is same for each file and contain author of source code in native language and always looks like the ending line in this README.
+You may check how it's shown in your browser for example and compare with your source code editor representation.

 // Unicode signature: Владимир Керимов